iterative/dvc.org/content/docs/user-guide/experiment-management/cleaning.md

 you can do so by `--all-commits` flag.
 It deletes the experiments in the workspace that are not committed to the history.

+### Deleting Experiment-Related Objects in DVC Cache

+Note that `dvc exp gc` and `dvc exp remove` doesn't delete any objects in the DVC <abbr>cache</abbr>.
+In order to remove the cache objects, e.g. model files, intermediate artifacts, etc. related with the experiments, you can use `dvc gc` command.

+`dvc gc` receives the same _scoping_ flags, `--workspace`, `--all-branches`, etc. After a `dvc exp gc --workspace` command, you can supply `dvc gc --workspace` to remove all the experiment artifacts from the cache as well.

 ## Removing Experiments in Remotes

 As you push the experiments with `dvc exp push`, remotes may be become cluttered